FAQs

 Timeliness: meeting deadlines, being on time and being prepared;

-Teambuilding: honoring each others’ talents and gifts, being responsible to other team members, and working together toward a shared goal;
+Team building: honoring each others’ talents and gifts, being responsible to other team members, and working together toward a shared goal;

 Personal Development: setting individual goals for achievement.